 How to get rid of dust mites

-Airing and cleanliness are the best ways to keep dust mites at bay – although you'll never get rid of them completely.
+Airing and cleanliness are the best ways to keep dust mites at bay – although you'll never get rid of them completely – these are pests we have to resign ourselves to living with, unfortunately.
 Tiny, microscopic insects, they feed on our shed skin – and love pet dander too.
 They are invisible and don't bother most of us, despite living, feeding and excreting in our beds, sofas and soft furnishings.
 However, in others, they can cause allergic reactions – usually sneezing, watering eyes and sometimes rashes.

 Use our guide to getting rid of dust mites to see how you can limit their numbers and your reaction to them.